crhall-writing/crhall-writing.github.io/_poems/fuck-off-tyler.md

 the entire time the new guy’s poking the bear, trying to get a reaction--

 first he's telling me I should feel less human if I have no reaction to death
-when I said I didn't have any interest in watching some shooting of a neo-Nazi
+when I said I didn't have any interest in watching some shooting of a neo-Nazi.
-I tell him, I'm caring for a hospice patient
+I tell him, I'm caring for a hospice patient;
 you think I can be affected when death's staring straight at me on a daily basis?